8bitUHM/robin-rohr-portfolio/README.md

    npm run dev
    ```

-3. Open the application in your browser:
+3. Open the application in your browser at `http://localhost:5173`.
-   - By default, the development server runs on `http://localhost:5173`.

-## Adding a new route entry point

-1. Within the ./src folder, create your routing folder and its respective index.html -- If I wanted to created a /food routing, create a /food folder in ./src and a index.html file in ./src/food
-2. In the new index.html file, you can copy and paste the contents from the src index.html and change the page entry point on line 11.
-3. Run the dev server with ```npm run dev``` and going to your page route should work as expected, just dont forgot the slash at the end -- `http://localhost:5173/food/`
-4. In order to add this new entry point to the build, edit the vite.config.ts config file to include it -- there is an example of it on line 12

-## Important Scripts
+## Scripts

-The following most used scripts are available:

-- `npm run dev`: Starts the development server.
+- `npm run dev` — Start the development server
+- `npm run build` — Build for production
-- `npm run build`: Builds the application for production.
+- `npm run lint` — Lint the codebase
-- `npm run lint`: Lints the codebase.
+- `npm run preview` — Preview the production build